Nightsphere/cs457/Project/ChatServer/README.md

   25. '/VERSION' - Displays the version of the chat server
   26. '/WHO' - Shows your username.
   27. '/WHOIS' - Displays your username and the hostname of the server

-### To start the GUI
-  - Start QTCreator
-  - Make sure you are in the server's directory on a terminal and type 'make'
-  - Then, start the server by typing 'server'
-  - Go back to QT, and press (ctl B) if on Windows or Linux, or (command B) on mac to build the project
-  - Click the green arrow on the lower left hand of the screen to begin the GUI.
-Click as many times as clients you wish to create.
-For example, clicking it 3 times will create 3 windows for 3 seperate clients.